vvlab-dev/ConcreteCMS-keycloak/README.md

 We developed this package testing it with Keycloak versions 25.0, 26.1, and 26.2.
 It may work with other Keycloak versions, as well as with other OpenID servers.

+## Features

+- Support for multiple Keycloak server and/or realms
+- Automatically update of ConcreteCMS user attributes and groups (so that they reflect the Keycloak user attributes and groups)
+- Built using the OpenID Connect standard: it *may* work with any single sign-on server that implements that standard

 ## Installation